-The Commander-in-Chief announced that the presentation of the Lincoln tablet would be made at the Ford Theatre Museum at 11:45 on Wednesday, September 23.
+The Commander-in-Chief at the Ford Theatre Museum at 11:45 on Wednesday, September 23.

 Past Department Commander Stoudt of Pennsylvania announced the dress parade of the Reserve on the Camp Grounds at 5:30 p.m. and invited the members of the Encampment with their friends to